Oneflow-Inc/models/Audio/OpenTransformer/README.md

 ## Experiments
 Our Model can achieve a CER of 7.5% without CMVN, any external LM and joint-CTC training on [AISHELL-1](http://www.openslr.org/33/).
-The pretrained model can be obatained from [Speech_Transformer_Model](https://oneflow-public.oss-cn-beijing.aliyuncs.com/model_zoo/audio/OpenTransfomer.zip).